YehudaRothstein/excaliburfrc.github.io/tutorials/git/pr.md

 A preview of the changes should appear below - additions in green and deletions in red.
 Then click on `Create Pull Request`, and enter a name and description for your PR.

+##### Naming Pull Requests
-Pull Requests have the same naming guidelines as commits (you'll see later in [Squash/Merge](./squash-merge.html)) - it should summarize the changes done in the PR.
+Pull Requests have the same naming guidelines as commits (you'll see why later in [Squash/Merge](./squash-merge.html)) - it should summarize the changes done in the PR.
 - Some good examples: `Add Drive System`, `Change Shooter motor type`, `Update WPI Version`.
 - Some bad examples: `fix error`, `door open`, `Auto.java`.

-##### Automatic Linking
+##### Linking Issues
 If the Pull Request fixes an Issue (most do), GitHub can automatically close the Issue once the PR is accepted.
 Adding `Fixes #num` to the PR description (`num` is the Issue number, all Issues have one) will link that Issue to the Pull Request.

+### Creating a Pull Request in IntelliJ
+> This can be done in IntelliJ versions 2020.3 and up.

+> You need to be signed in to IntelliJ with your GitHub account for this.

+Open `Git > GitHub > Create Pull Request` from the top menu, and fill the fields.